Guide to starting an Alternative Provision

 4) Pull together your paperwork.

 Different schools and local authorities will ask for different things in place in order to check that their pupils are safe with you.
 The bare minimum is a safeguarding policy, comprehensive insurance and proof that your staff are recruited under safer recruitment guidelines.
 In reality most will ask for a much more comprehensive list, and it pays to aim to model yourself on best practice in this area.
+The DfE’s voluntary standards are a good starting point.
 It is much more impressive for a commissioner thinking about whether to use you to receive a full set of policies and paperwork than the very basics.
 You may wish for additional policies than these, but this list is a helpful starting point.

 · A curriculum plan (an unregistered provision has more leeway with curriculum, but a plan means that schools can make sure what they do with pupils complements your offering.
 It also demonstrates your academic rigour)